jhzhics/PKU-Compilation-25-Spring/README.md

    But we still use virtual registers to represent local variables.

 5. Do register allocation using graph coloring.
 Add stack allocation and deallocation instructions.
-    - Do register merging and replication elimination in loop
+    - Provide hints for register merging

-6. Do peephole optimization
+6. Add prologue and epilogue and do a final peephole optimization and dead code elimination.

+7. Generate final RV code.
+(Remove all consecutive `j` instruction with block next to it)

 ## Material
 [Course Website](https://pku-minic.github.io/online-doc/#/)